HarvsG/ha-glinet4-integration/README.md

 - **Broad Interface Support**: Identifies connections on `2.4GHz`, `5GHz`, `6GHz`, `MLO`, `LAN`, `Dongle`, and `Guest` networks.
 - **Detailed Attributes**: Exposes MAC address, IP address, connection interface type, and last seen timestamp (`last_time_reachable`).
 - **Configurable Presence Timeout**: Customize the "Consider Home" duration in seconds to prevent devices flapping when they enter low-power sleep.
+- **Randomized MAC Handling**: Choose whether clients using randomized MAC addresses are ignored (default), tracked as disabled, or tracked as enabled.

+> [!NOTE]
+>
+> In line with Home Assistant standards, client tracker entities are **disabled by default** unless their MAC is already known to another integration.
+You can enable tracking for any client under **Settings** > **Devices & Services** > **Entities**.
+Clients with randomized MACs follow the "Randomized-MAC devices" option instead.

 > [!TIP]
 > Modern smartphones enable MAC address randomisation by default.
-To ensure reliable presence detection, disable MAC randomisation for your home Wi-Fi network on [Android](https://www.howtogeek.com/722653/how-to-disable-random-wi-fi-mac-address-on-android/) and [iOS](https://www.linksys.com/support-article?articleNum=317709).
+To ensure reliable presence detection, disable MAC randomisation for your home Wi-Fi network on [Android](https://source.android.com/docs/core/connect/wifi-mac-randomization-behavior) and [iOS](https://support.apple.com/en-gb/102509).

 ### 🎛️ Switches